-At the conclusion of the public comment period, staff will compile a summary of comments or views received, and a summary of any comments or views not accepted and the reasons why and attach it to the final plan or Analysis of Impediments to Fair Housing Choice.
+At the conclusion of the public comment period, staff will compile a summary of comments or views received, and a summary of any comments or views not accepted and the reasons why and attach it to the final plan.
 This final document will be presented to the City Commission for approval.
-Once authorized to do so by the City Commission, staff will submit the final plan or AI to HUD.
+Once authorized to do so by the City Commission, staff will submit the final plan to HUD.